 Talk is an underlying factor in the development of literacy, with children engaging by responding to text and explaining their choices and rehearsing their ideas in advance of writing.
 In maths, answers can be discussed, data interpreted and relevant language can be developed.
 However, all areas of the curriculum offer opportunities in this area and therefore it is necessary to teach Spoken Language explicitly across the curriculum.

 To develop their Spoken Language skills, children will be encouraged to play active roles in class discussions.
 They will be given opportunities to engage in role play and drama.
-Children will be expected to listen to others and respond with sensitivity and respect to the talk of others.
+Children will be expected to listen to others and respond with sensitivity and respect the talk of others.
 They will have opportunities to speak in front of an audience, using language and techniques appropriate to the task.

 In the Foundation Stage, children’s speaking and listening skills are developed across the curriculum as well as specifically in activities such as listening games, show and tell sessions and role play.